Beck is the guitarist’s guitarist.

 - Klon Centaur

 - Kustom Bag Talk Box

-And if you’re interested in matching the sound of Jeff’s delayed-laden guitar lines, lucky for you they’re still making the Way Huge Aqua Puss Analog Delay Pedal (affiliate link).
+And if you’re interested in matching the sound of Jeff’s delay-laden lines, lucky for you they’re still making the Way Huge Aqua Puss Analog Delay Pedal.

 Yes, using similar tools to create music will help you play like him, but nothing can replace the decades of sacrifice, experimentation and difficult work it’s taken him to build his prowess and signature sound.